James-d-Harris/QuickChange/Project Documentation/validation.md

         - Are real-life money skills adequately covered in the game?

-            - Yes and no. The interaction between the customer and employee is covered, but as far as the actually change being given back, I think it could use some work.
+            - Yes and no. The interaction between the customer and employee is covered, but as far as the actual change being given back, I think it could use some work.
 Maybe adding a follow along screen to show the optimal amount of change, or changing the register display to help the kids count could really help.

         - What other kinds of level designs or environments would you like to see?